 The business case is straightforward: brands that track health systematically make marketing investment decisions from evidence instead of intuition.
 They catch gradual erosion early enough to respond.
 They can isolate the impact of a campaign from ambient market noise.
 And they develop a compounding understanding of their competitive position that individual project-based research can never produce.

 It is worth being precise about what brand health tracking is not.
 Social listening measures what people say publicly about your brand online — a different and much noisier signal than structured research with your actual category buyers.
 Brand monitoring tools track mentions, sentiment, and share of voice across media.
 NPS measures satisfaction and loyalty among existing customers.
 All three are useful inputs, but none of them tell you how non-customers perceive your brand in the consideration phase, how your equity compares to competitors’, or what is actually driving preference in your category.
 Brand health tracking fills that gap.
+(For teams that use NPS as a proxy for brand health, it is worth understanding how NPS and CSAT measure different dimensions of the customer relationship — and why neither substitutes for structured brand tracking.)

-The 8 Core Brand Health Metrics
+What Are the 8 Core Brand Health Metrics?

 Most brand tracking programs measure six of these eight metrics.
 The two they skip — equity drivers and competitive positioning at the association level — are often the most actionable.
 Here is what each metric measures and why it matters.